-PARAMEDIC MEDICAL PRINCIPLES...provides the knowledge of anatomy, physiology and pathophysiology of major human systmes while also introducing the students to shock, immunology and bleeding.
+PARAMEDIC MEDICAL PRINCIPLES...provides the knowledge of anatomy, physiology and pathophysiology of major human systems while also introducing the students to shock, immunology and bleeding.
 CONDITION: 105311 Paramedic Technician or 315311 EMT Paramedic or 105312 Fire Medic program requirements met and COREQUISITE: 10531911 EMS Fundamentals

 PARAMEDIC RESPIRATORY MANAGEMENT...provides specific knowledge pertaining to the respiratory system and to ensure the student is prepared to formulate a field impression and implement a comprehensive treatment plan for a respiratory complaint.
-CONDITION: 105311 Paramedic Technician or 315311 EMT Paramedic or 105312 Fire Medic program reg met and COREQ: 10531914 Adv Prehospital Pharmacology
+CONDITION: 105311 Paramedic Technician or 315311 EMT Paramedic or 105312 Fire Medic program requirements met and COREQUISITE: 10531914 Advanced Prehospital Pharmacology

-PARAMEDIC TRAUMA...provides the skills to integrate assessment findings with principles of anatomy, physiology, epidemiology and pathophysiology to formulate a field impression and implement a treatment plan for an acutely injured patient.
-CONDITION: 105311 Paramedic Technician or 315311 EMT Paramedic or 105312 Fire Medic program requirements met and COREQUISITE: 10531919 Paramedic Medical Emergencies
+PARAMEDIC TRAUMA...provides student the skills to integrate assessment findings with principles of anatomy, physiology, epidemiology and pathophysiology to formulate a field impression and implement a treatment plan for an acutely injured patient.
+CONDITION: 105311 Paramedic Tech or 315311 EMT Paramedic or 105312 Fire Medic program req met & COREQUISITE: 10531919 Paramedic Medical Emergencies

-SPECIAL PATIENT POPULATIONS...provides the skills to integrate assessment findings with principles of antomy, physiology, epidemiology and pathophysiology to formulate a field impression and implement a treatment plan for patient with special needs.
+SPECIAL PATIENT POPULATIONS...provides the student the skills to integrate assessment findings with principles of antomy, physiology, epidemiology and pathophysiology to formulate a field impression and implement a treatment plan for patient with special needs.
 CONDITION: 105311 Paramedic Technician or 315311 EMT Paramedic or 105312 Fire Medic program requirements met and COREQUISITE: 10531920 Paramedic Trauma